 The first thing I had to grapple with as a founder was to become the default solution provider.
-Asking for help and experiencing growing pains is difficult in any new organization but this challenge is exacerbated in startups where others keep looking up to the founders.
+Asking for help and experiencing growing pains is difficult in any new organization, but this challenge is exacerbated in startups where others keep looking up to the founders.
 No one is born a leader.
-I am still growing into that role but the one truth I've learned from building egomonk is that pain is a recurring emotion in life and work.
-So, here are a few musings for founders to effectively manage pain during their journey.
+I am still growing into that role, but the one truth I've learned from building egomonk is that pain is a recurring emotion in life and work.
+So, here are a few musings for founders to manage pain effectively during their journey.

 Almost all pain stems from unmet expectations.
-This could be poor traction, weak growth, layoffs, down rounds or something else.
+This could be poor traction, weak growth, layoffs, down rounds, or something else.
 So, learn to reframe pain as an opportunity to pause and reset.
 Pain destroys all existing momentum and instead creates future opportunity.
 Pain is a lagging indicator of the arrival of an environment where the fears of founders have been realized.
 At best, we were blindsided by these changes.
 At worst, we lacked foresight and conviction.
-Regardless we must learn to quickly forgive ourselves and move forward.
+Regardless we must learn to forgive ourselves quickly and move forward.
 If we don't, pain can quickly push founders into decision paralysis and their startups into a death spiral.
-Startups are supposed to move fast and break things but they're still naturally subject to the same rules of inertia limiting mature businesses.
+Startups are supposed to move fast and break things, but they're still naturally subject to the same rules of inertia limiting mature businesses.

-When I started out I didn't know where to look but over the years encountered several wonderful humans like James Clear, Naval Ravikant, Sam Altman, Vala Afshar and Shane Parrish!
+When I started out, I didn't know where to look but over the years encountered several wonderful humans like James Clear, Naval Ravikant, Sam Altman, Vala Afshar, and Shane Parrish!
 Thanks to these gentle giants for informing my worldview and bringing tremendous mental clarity to my life.